goldmermaid/Memory-Brand-Recall/README.md

 Researching code for investigating the relationship between human language and brain memory at NeuroEcon Lab at UC Berkeley.
 (Proceeding for NAACL2019).

 We use a two-stage model of memory-based choice using behavioral measures of both semantic memory and preference, to obtain new insight on the mechanism by which consumer memory contributes to choices.
 Our research word vectors are from `GloVe (Twitter, Wikipedia)` and `Word2vec`.
 Customer memory data were collected online.
-To see the full details including :
+Code including :

 - [x] Categorical analysis for each category (30 categories in total, e.g. fastfood, luxury_car)
 - [x] PCA/T-SNE dimension reduction
 - [x] Modeling (Bayesian inference; Logistic regression)
 - [x] Tensorboard demonstrating

-Please check the jupyter notebooks.
+Please check the jupyter notebooks for more details.

 ## T-SNE dimension reduction